 About the statistics

-- analyses of measures and policy instruments in the transport system.
+- analysis in the transport system.

 Scope of the survey